moskalyk/ethostep/README.md

 ## questions & investigates
 * every so often a peer connects to another host for a gather based on some weighting calculated at the node, could use this as a [visible video predictor](https://github.com/gfxdisp/FovVideoVDP)
 * storage of ethereum addresses in the browser to map to peerids from fluence, to superfluid streams dividend rights token for Initial distribution agreements participants
-* perfrom benchmarks and live counter of data capture via flow Mb/s to map to auction house bidbot and intern $0.10 tree with [Eden Reforestation Project](https://edenprojects.org/).
+* perfrom benchmarks and live counter of data capture via flow Mb/s to map to auction deals with and converted tree purchases $0.10 with [Eden Reforestation Project](https://edenprojects.org/).

 *token for thought: ethereum gas fees be a function of trees planted, more use of 4 hour increment rhythms, more cognition trials, devotion to longer optimism rolled up life cyles, health clock synchrony, tree repair on carbon sequestration, joy exuding activities to powerful sound baths & music orchestration*